Submit a Proposal

 Since UWill Discover is a multi-disciplinary conference, please use the citation style guide that suits your discipline.
 You can find citation style guide information and resources on the Leddy Library website

-Use the following format for naming format for any documents submitted: "lastname_firstname_theFirstThreeWordsofYourPresentation".
+Use the following for a naming format for submitted documents: "lastname_firstname_theFirstThreeWordsofYourPresentation".

-Abstracts are limited to 250 words.
-The proposal description is limited to 800 words inclusive of your references.
-It is not likely that you can fit in all of our references, you should use in-text citations and the list the primary references for your presentation in your proposal description.
+Abstracts are limited to 200 words, and the proposal description is limited to 500 words, including your references.
+Since it is unlikely that you can fit in all of our references, you should use in-text citations and list the primary references for your presentation in your proposal description.

-Presenting research that is in progress at UWill Discover provides students with the opportunity to think critically about their research methods, new bodies of knowledge presented by other speakers, and the potential benefits and consequences of their research work.
+Yes, you can present incomplete research and projects.
+UWill Discover is an opportunity to think critically about the progress of your project and get feedback about your next steps.
 If you have an exciting research project in the making, you should share it with UWill Discover!

-• Reach out to your professor(s) during their office hours.
-It is ok to bring a friend.
+• Contact your professor(s) during their office hours.
+It is okay to bring a friend.

 • Meet with your advisor if you are a research assistant.